Stuart Maconie: Other broadcasting

 Maconie has also presented musical specialities for BBC Radio 4 and the new-style "populist" BBC Radio 3 and has appeared on television and in films.
 In 2007 he presented Stuart Maconie's TV Towns for ITV3, six one-hour shows about TV and film locations in Newcastle, Birmingham, Manchester, Edinburgh, Liverpool and London.

 In February 2015 he was the guest of Sarah Walker on BBC Radio 3's Essential Classics.
 Since 2016 he has appeared on the North of England team on the BBC Radio 4's Round Britain Quiz.

 Other projects

-Maconie is President of The Ramblers and is a keen fellwalker.
+Maconie was President of The Ramblers from 2017 to 2023 and is a keen fellwalker.
 He completed, on 20 June 2009, all 214 Wainwrights in Cumbria and is an honorary member of the Wainwright Society, having given their Memorial Lecture in 2006.
 In late 2009, Experience Northwest released a series of short stories he wrote about the hidden gems in England's Northwest.

 Personal life

-Maconie is a supporter of Wigan Athletic F.C. and Wigan Warriors.
-In December 2009, Maconie was awarded an honorary master's degree by Edge Hill University, Ormskirk.
+Maconie is a supporter of Wigan Athletic and Wigan Warriors.
+In December 2009, Maconie was awarded an honorary Master's degree by Edge Hill University, Ormskirk.
 The university has a hall of residence called Maconie in his honour.

 In July 2011, he was awarded an honorary Doctor of Letters (DLitt) from the University of Bolton.

 In January 2016 he became a patron of Warley Woods after a number of years being actively involved.